CurePeach/curepeach.github.io/docs/journal.md

 - Added background colours.
 My favourite colours are blue and yellow so I've decided to go for a teal colour scheme.
 I find teal to be always aesthetically pleasing.
 - Changed the font family to monospace because I thought it looked cute.
 No other reason.
 Don't think I need another reason.
 - Added a JavaScript script to make sure I know what I'm doing.
 I realised I have to add the script AFTER everything has been rendered or I can't do anything.
 Even though it looks like things are working at the same time... they're not.

+**4th January 2021**
+- I noticed when the window was minimised, the links look a bit weird so I'm changing the titles to FontAwesome icons.
+Learning to set these up is taking a bit longer than I first assumed because I remember in one of my projects last year, my friend wanted to add a play button and I think that's already built-in so we didn't need to use FontAwesome.